 - Estate creation: The life insurance payout is passed directly to your beneficiaries upon your death.
 In doing so, it creates an immediate estate for your loved ones.

-Ask yourself: If you were to fall critically ill or become disabled, would your family be able to still live comfortably?
+Ask yourself: If you were to fall critically ill or become disabled, would your family members be able to still live comfortably?
 If not, you may need critical illness and disability insurance protection as well.

 Critical illness insurance provides a one-time payment if you develop a serious illness.
 Most insurance companies cover heart attacks, strokes, cancer, and multiple sclerosis, but the list varies from company to company.